 1. Choose the Right Skateboard

-It is essential to choose the right skateboard for beginners to start learning.
+It is essential to choose the right size skateboard for beginners to start learning.
 Every board is designed for a particular style of riding.
 And, every skateboard isn’t designed to learn how to ride.
 Some boards are good to perform tricks and some are for cruising.
 Therefore, we recommend getting a complete skateboard that is easier to ride and made for newbies.
 Read about the best skateboards for beginners in 2022.

 2. Get Comfortable with the Board

-Getting comfortable with the skateboard is important before starting to roll it.
+Getting comfortable with the skateboard is necessary before starting to roll it.
 We recommend placing the board on grass rather than a smooth concrete surface, stand on it and try not to move.
 Stand still, bend a little forward and backward to get familiar with your positioning on the board.
 The board will be more stable on grass and you’ll feel a little confident while standing stable on it.

 3. Jump on the Board